Style Guide of Falco Rules

 list, use lowercase_separated_by_underscores, for example,

-Aligning with Falco's rules maturity and adoption framework, it is encouraged to not just include a longer description of what the rule detects but also to give advice on how to tune this rule and reduce possible noise.
+Aligning with Falco's Rules Maturity Framework, it is encouraged to not just include a longer description of what the rule detects but also to give advice on how to tune this rule and reduce possible noise.
 If applicable, elaborate on how to correlate the rule with other rules or data sources for incident response.
 However, keep them concise.
 The description should end with a period.

 These recommendations prioritize performance impact while maintaining a consistent style for better understanding and easier customization.
 This approach ensures more manageable maintenance of the rules in the long run.